Table of Contents

 If someone feels they are connected to Zozo, it may be simply a sign of the start of an attachment.
 To sever this connection and prevent further harm from coming their way, one should stop mentioning or acknowledging the name altogether.
 If there is already an established relationship between them marked by demonic infestation or possession, however, then more drastic measures must take place in order for deliverance – namely discovering and cutting ties with whatever spirit has been manipulating them under the guise of Zozo’s moniker.

 Be warned; those who are intrigued by the mysterious Ouija board should exercise caution.
 Inviting interaction with any entity through this form of conjuration is a dangerous proposition – especially if it is identified as Zozo.
 Sincere insight or malicious misdirection, you can never be sure what will come across the talking board: always take care before opening yourself up to its hidden realm!

 More About ZoZo the Ouija Demon

+Below are a collection of ZoZo demon ouija board stories.
+These are some of the scariest ouija experiences that were submitted to us.
 The ZoZo demon is real and many people around the world are being tormented by this entity.
-Since I used the Ouija Board at the Stanley Hotel during a live stream in 2007 and the planchette slid over the letters Z-0-Z-0.
-I have tried my best to document my experiences with the ouija board and … Read more
+Since I used the Ouija Board at the Stanley Hotel during a live stream in … Read more

 This ghost story was submitted to us by a reader, Spring 2018.
 Demons are known to attack between the hours of 3AM to 4AM in an attempt to mock the holy trinity.
 My name is Kimberly.
 I was an all American normal kid.
 Born in Minot, North Dakota.
 I grew up on a small farm … Read more